Shadow12347/Rick-O-Shea/README.md

 ### Who is _Rick O'Shea_?

+Rick O’Shea is an average teenage boy.
+One day a letter arrives.
+His great uncle Mick has passed away and left him a grand estate in a small town in Ireland.
+Hopping on a plane, he sets out to investigate.
+When he arrives in town, he finds the townsfolk to be warm and welcoming.
+However, when he mentions his family estate, he finds that for some reason they become distant and cold… How odd, he thinks, but nevertheless he soldiers on.
-Rick O'Shea is a teenage Irishman.
-On one cold and stormy night, Rick felt a strange sensation, like something had gone very, very wrong.
-In the middle of the night, he woke with a start. _Where am I?_ he said, touching the dried blood on his forehead.
+On one cold and stormy night, Rick is settling in when he can’t escape a strange sensation, like something has gone very, very wrong.
+On his first night, as the clock struck midnight, he wakes with a start. _Where am I?_ he said, touching the dried blood on his forehead.
 Around him is an unfamiliar bedroom.
-Grabbing the bizarre-looking plasma gun on the nightstand, he opens the door to investigate, finding a disturbing house full of creatures.
+Grabbing the bizarre-looking plasma gun on the nightstand, he begins to investigate, finding a disturbing house full of creatures.
 He realizes one thing.
 He needs to get out now.

 <br>